gouba2333/DTO-Humans/README.md

 python visualize_dto.py --dataset coco --vis_num 20
 ```

+## 📜 License

+The code and the DTO-Humans dataset are released under the [**Creative Commons Attribution-NonCommercial 4.0 International License**](https://creativecommons.org/licenses/by-nc/4.0/).
+This means they are available for **non-commercial academic research purposes only**.
+Please see the [LICENSE](LICENSE) file for the full license text.

 ## 📜 Citation
 If you find our work useful, please consider citing our paper: